jdchristensen/shinestacker/docs/alignment.md

 * ```refine_iters``` (optional, default: 100): refinement iterations.
 Used only if ```transform=ALIGN_RIGID```.
 * ```align_confidence``` (optional, default: 99.9): alignment algorithm confidence (%).
 Used only if ```transform=ALIGN_RIGID```.
 * ```max_iters``` (optional, default: 2000): maximum number of iterations.
 Used only if ```transform=ALIGN_HOMOGRAPHY```.
-* ```subsample``` (optional, default: 1): subsample image for faster alignment.
-Faster, but alignment could be less accurate.
+* ```subsample``` (optional, default: 0=automatic): subsample image for faster alignment.
+Faster, but alignment could be less accurate if only a small portion of the image is focused.
 It can save time, in particular for large images.
 * ```fast_subsampling``` (optional, default: ```False```): perform fast image subsampling without interpolation.
 Used if ```subsample``` is set to ```True```.
 * ```min_good_matches``` (optional, default: 100): if ```subsample```>1 and the number of good matches is below ```min_good_matches```, the alignment is retried without subsampling.
 This improbes robustness in case a too large subsampling factor is specified.
 * ```border_mode``` (optional, default: ```BORDER_REPLICATE_BLUR```): border mode.
 See [Adding borders to your images](https://docs.opencv.org/3.4/dc/da3/tutorial_copyMakeBorder.html) for more details.
 Possible values are: